 - Sample accurate callbacks

-- The default format of the sample is DOUBLE-FLOAT (unboxed type on the C heap)
+- The format of the sample is double float

 - Optional standalone executable